Satish Kumar: Peace walk

 While on their way to Moscow they met two women outside a tea factory.
 After explaining what they were doing one of the women gave them four packets of tea, one to be delivered to each of the leaders of the four nuclear powers and to also deliver a message, "when you think you need to press the button, stop for a minute and have a fresh cup of tea".
 This further inspired their journey and became in part the reason for it.
 They eventually delivered 'peace tea' to the leaders of four of the nuclear powers.
 The journey is chronicled in Kumar's book No Destination: Autobiography of a Pilgrim.

 Professional career

 Editor

 Between 1973 and 2016, Kumar was editor of Resurgence & Ecologist (combining the former Resurgence magazine, which had been described as the artistic and spiritual flagship of the green movement, with The Ecologist).
 He contributed an essay to The Society for Curious Thought entitled "Focus on Food".
 He has also been a contributor to the BBC's "Thought for the Day" strand on the Today programme, and also appeared on Desert Island Discs.
 Kumar was interviewed by Richard Dawkins in his 'Slaves to Superstition' episode of the documentary The Enemies of Reason, investigating the prevalence of unscientific beliefs in modern society.
 He also made a film, Earth Pilgrim, for BBC2's Natural History Series.

+Schumacher College

+Kumar is a founder of Schumacher College international centre for ecological studies.The college was based on the Dartington Hall estate near Totnes, Devon, England, and offered ecology-centred degree programmes, short courses and horticultural programmes from 1991 until 2024.
+It was attended by students from all over the world.
+It closed on that site in 2024 and in July 2025, Dartington Hall Trust announced that the Satish Kumar Foundation had negotiated rights to the college name and its intellectual property assets.
+As of 2025, the reborn college has not yet found a site.
+In 2023 Satish Kumar and Schumacher College were awarded the Bicentenary Medal by the RSA for their outstanding contributions to the advancement of design in industry and society.

+Prayer for Peace

+Kumar co-wrote the World Peace Prayer with Mother Teresa (adapted from themes in the Upanishads).
+The prayer was first used publicly in July 1981 during an interfaith gathering at St James's Church, Piccadilly, London.
+In a later statement (2022), Satish Kumar confirmed that he launched the prayer jointly with Mother Teresa at this occasion.